top of page

 MVFP Logo2.png

-The Minority and Veteran Farmers of the Piedmont (MVFP) is a 501(c)(3) non-profit organization that is located in the rolling foothills of the Piedmont Region of Virginia.
+The Minority and Veteran Farmers of the Piedmont (MVFP) is a 501(c)(3) non-profit organization that is located in the rolling foothills of Virginia.
 MVFP is a grassroots organization that was established to develop educational and experiential learning opportunities through hands-on instruction.
-We function to promote training, coaching, and mentorships for minorities, veterans, farmers, and youth both urban and rural.
+We function to promote training, coaching, and mentorships for minorities, veterans, farmers, and youth.

 RESOURCES